dotnet/designs/accepted/2022/FunctionPointers.md

 Using the CallConv* classes to represent calling conventions was added in V6 because new callling conventions needed to be added and would not fit within the 4 bits that were being used to encode the existing calling conventions based on ECMA-335.
 So the decision, arguably not the best, was made to encode new calling conventions using custom modifiers since that would not affect existing metadata readers or require a ECMA-335 change.
 However, there are alternative approaches which may or may not have been considered -- one such approach would be to change the encompassing byte to be a 32-bit compressed integer encoding instead which .NET/CLI uses extensively elsewhere.
 This compressed integer approach is possible since the encompassing byte did not use bit 7 (`0x80`) which is the flag for a compressed integer to switch from one byte to two bytes.
 This would require a ECMA-335 change which would break other metadata readers once two+ bytes are used.

 ## Modified types
 Obtaining all custom modifiers including `ref\out\in` is useful for those who read metadata for varying reasons.
-The proposal to support that is to expose functionality that returns a "modified type" which, for function pointers, is a wrapper over the unmodified function pointer and overrides `GetFunctionPointerParameters()` to return a potential "modified type" for each parameter.
+The proposal to support that is to expose functionality that returns a "modified type" which, for function pointers, is a wrapper over the unmodified function pointer and overrides `GetFunctionPointerParameterTypes()` to return a potential "modified type" for each parameter.
 From those modified types, `GetRequiredCustomModifiers()` and `GetOptionalCustomModifiers()` can be used.

-A modified type always start with a "root" function pointer obtained from `FieldInfo.GetModifiedFieldType()`, `PropertyInfo.GetModifiedPropertyType()` and `ParameterInfo.GetModifiedParameterType()`. **discussion topic**: a modified type "tree" ends with the modified parameter types.
-For example, if a field is a function pointer that has parameters and those parameters are also function pointers, the secondary function pointers are not accessible as modified types.
-This limitation was added to simplify the design.
-Without it, an N-level tree of modified types would need to be created, recusively.
-It is possible to add this in the future, however.
+A modified type always start with a "root" function pointer obtained from `FieldInfo.GetModifiedFieldType()`, `PropertyInfo.GetModifiedPropertyType()` and `ParameterInfo.GetModifiedParameterType()`.

 The actual, underlying type is obtained through the existing `Type.UnderlyingSystemType` property.
 Note that type delegation through `TypeDelegator` also uses this property in a similar way.